 Our Orthotics department runs 20 clinics a week from Monday- Friday.
-We offer a range of clinics, including adult, paediatric, spinal, and breast prosthesis clinics.
+We offer a range of clinics, including adult, paediatric and spinal clinics.
 We also offer a Cromer clinic.

 Please note that the Norfolk and Norwich University Foundation Trust works on the basis of an 18 week pathway.
 For this reason, if you cancel an appointment more than once, or fail to attend without giving notice, you will be removed from our outpatient waiting list and returned to the care of your GP.

 Note re Surgical Footwear Repair

 When patients bring in their surgical footwear for repairs please make sure they are in a clean condition as failure to do so means they will not be sent to the repairs company